tomvanbraeckel/yamcs.github.com/yss.md

 2. Add executable permissions to the binary.

         $ sudo chmod +x /usr/local/bin/docker-compose

+Verify correct installation by running `docker-compose -v`.
+Any problems related to this latest command usually have to do with either not having started the docker daemon (for some platforms this is automatically configured, for others not), or by not having added your user to the `docker` group.
+Please ask a yamcs developer for further assistance specific to your platform if you get stuck on this.

 ## Run the Yamcs Simulation System (YSS)

+With all the preparations done, we now get to the real meat of running a Yamcs instance in a box (well, container).

 1. Get the YSS configuration.